rswinkle/PortableGL/README.md

 Building
 ========

+There are no dependencies for PortableGL itself, other than a compliant C99/C++ compiler.
+The examples, demos, and the performance test use SDL2 for the window/input/getting a framebuffer to the screen.
+If you just want to do a quick test that it compiles and runs:

+	cd testing
+	make run_tests
+	...
+	./run_tests
+	...
+	All tests passed

+You can look in testing/test_output to see the png's generating by run_tests which are compared with those in testing/expected_output.

+For the rest, on Debian/Ubuntu based distributions you can install SDL2 using the following command:

+`sudo apt install libsdl2-dev`

+On Mac you can download the DMG file from their [releases page](https://github.com/libsdl-org/SDL/releases/tag/release-2.24.1) or install it through a package manager like [Homebrew](https://brew.sh/), [MacPorts](https://ports.macports.org/), or [Fink](https://www.finkproject.org/).
+Note, I do not own a mac and have never tested PortableGL on one.
+Worst case, you can always just compile SDL2 from source but one of the above options should work.

-If you have SDL2 installed you should be able to cd into examples, demos, or testing, and just run `make` or `make config=release` for optimized builds.
+Once you have SDL2 installed you should be able to cd into examples, demos, or testing, and just run `make` or `make config=release` for optimized builds.

+On Windows you can grab the zip you want from the same releases page linked above.

-I use premake generated makefiles that I include in the repo, but you should be able to compile it on Windows or Mac too, there's nothing Linux specific about the code.
-I'll fill out this section more later.
+I use premake generated makefiles that I include in the repo, but you should be able to use them on Windows and Mac too under the right circumstances.

+If you have premake4 or premake5 (still in beta), you can try [generating](https://github.com/premake/premake-4.x/wiki/Premake_Quick_Start) different [project](https://premake.github.io/docs/Using-Premake/) files for your preferred IDE/platform but I've never done it.
+When I've tested on Windows I built it in [MSYS2](https://www.msys2.org/) using my normal makefiles.

 Modifying
 =========